A great day for boating in Pierre Part

 To the south of Pierre Part on Highway 70 is the community of Belle River.
 To the north lies the community of Bayou Sorrel.

 The Atchafalaya River meanders from near Simmesport southward past Pierre Part down to Morgan City and the Gulf of Mexico.
 The Atchafalaya Basin is a unique combination of wetlands, bayous, marshes, estuaries,and river delta area.
-It is often called "America's Wetland", and covers an area 20 miles wide and 150 miles long.

-The show follows a group of alligator hunters during the 30-day Louisiana alligator season in various areas of South Louisiana, including the huge Atchafalaya Swamp.
+The show follows a group of alligator hunters during the 60-day Louisiana alligator season in various areas of South Louisiana, including the huge Atchafalaya Swamp.
 Various segments are shot around South Louisiana, including Pierre Part, Pecan Island, Bayou Sorrel, Bayou Pigeon, Morgan City, Houma and other locales.

 Several of the hunters have become celebrities, including Troy Landry and his sons Jacob and Chase of Pierre Part.
 "Choot 'em" has become a famous phrase voiced by Troy on Swamp People.
 Other popular characters include, Elizabeth Cavalier, Bruce Mitchell, and others.

-Alligator season is only 30 days.
+Alligator season is only 60 days.
 The rest of the year the fishermen in Pierre Part catch other delicacies from the local waters, including catfish, turtles, and crawfish.

 In some part of the country folks might call 'em crayfish, crawdads, or mudbugs, but here in Louisiana they are simply CRAWFISH!